 The Company's products generally have a standard warranty term of five years.
 The Company records an allowance for the estimated amount of future warranty costs when the related revenue is recognized.
 Estimated costs related to product recalls based on a formal campaign soliciting repair or return of that product are accrued when they are deemed to be probable and can be reasonably estimated.
 Estimated future warranty and recall costs are primarily based on historical experience of identified warranty and recall claims.
 In certain limited cases, the Company has warranty arrangements for terms that exceed the standard term.
 Given that these longer-term warranties are not included in the Company's historical experience, the Company utilizes estimated failure rates from industry sources to determine the potential future warranty cost.
-However, there can be no assurance that future warranty or recall costs will not exceed historical amounts or that new technology products, which may include extended warranties, may not generate unexpected costs.
+However, there can be no assurance that future warranty or recall costs.
 If actual future warranty or recall costs exceed historical amounts, additional allowances may be required, which could have a material adverse impact on the Company's results of operations and cash flow.